 However, they certainly can find the time and funding for other things.
 Like other state and federal legislators, North Carolina legislators at times behave like “ P. I. M. P.’s ” or “ Power, Influence, Money, Politics !”

 In 2007, State Attorney General Roy Cooper realizes North Carolina laws are lenient on sex offenders.
 We are grateful for his public stance, on calling for harsher penalties and laws against sex offenders.
-Administrations have often failed to make law enforcement aware of the place-ment of paroled sex offenders in their communities, thus allowing violent sex offenders to go freely roam our communities.
+Administrations have often failed to make law enforcement aware of the placement of paroled sex offenders in their communities, thus allowing violent sex offenders to go freely roam our communities.
 By not providing mandatory hearings and stricter penalties for non-compliances, they take the power away from our law enforcers.

 “We should all work together to make sure that Jessica’s Law passed in all fifty states.
 There are presently 15 states that have not yet passed any form of Jessica’s Law, it saddens me to think that my home state of Tennessee and North Carolina where I grew up included in the list of states that have not passed Jessica’s Law.
-I do not know why, but I intend to find out.”God Bless, Charlie Daniels.
+I do not know why, but I intend to find out.”God Bless, Charlie Daniels 2007.

 On April 16, 2008, Mark Lunsford told Jessica’s Law Now North Carolina,” What happened to my daughter should have never happened, and I’m working to make sure it doesn’t happen to another child.
 It saddens me to know my home state of North Carolina has not yet passed Jessica’s Law.
 I won’t rest until we do.”

-Monday, July 28, 2008, a ceremonial took place at Gastonia Courthouse which North Carolina Governor Mike Easley signed HB 933 into law.
-It was finally official North Carolina has Jessica’s Law!
+Monday, July 28, 2008, a ceremonial took place at Gastonia North Carolina Courthouse which North Carolina Governor Mike Easley signed HB 933 into law.
+We were all pleased that this was finally happening.

 States With/Without Jessica’s Law: